Annotations are key-value pairs stored as metadata for

 parentId of syn1524884.

-So, the query to find all
+The function to find all

-Files and all annotations in this
+Files in this

-If annotations have been diligently added to
+If annotations have been added to

 For example, you can identify all